-In particular, inspectors will evaluate whether all learners have the skills in communication, literacy, numeracy and ICT.
+However, all inspectors in phase one will evaluate whether learners have the skills in communication, literacy, numeracy and digital literacy.

 Inspectors will give the most weight to learners' literacy and numeracy skills, particularly reading and writing.
-Inspectors will also report on learners' numeracy and ICT skills where these areas are particularly good or are underdeveloped and have a detrimental effect on their progress.
+All inspectors in phase one will also report on learners' digital literacyskills where these areas are particularly good or are underdeveloped and have a detrimental effect on their progress.

-Inspectors will judge how well learners' skills give them access to the curriculum based on evidence from observations of lessons, scrutiny of learners' work and by talking to learners.
-For example, talking to learners will provide evidence of their speaking and listening skills, what progress they have made in developing the literacy and numeracy skills, as well as their understanding of their work or job role.
+Inspectors will judge how well learners' skills give them access to the curriculum based on evidence from observations of lessons, learning walks, scrutiny of learners' work and by talking to learners.
+For example, talking to learners will provide evidence of their speaking and listening skills, what progress they have made in developing their literacy,numeracy and digital literacy skills, as well as their understanding of their work or job role.
 Scrutiny of work will demonstrate whether learners can write clearly and read for understanding at the appropriate levels.
-Inspectors will consider the extent to which learners' communication skills support or hinder progress in classroom, off-the- job-training or workplace interaction with tutors, employers and with peers.
+Inspectors will consider the extent to which learners' communication skills support or hinder progress in classroom and interaction with tutors and with peers.